 P.M.S., depression, anxiety, schizophrenia, bipolar, O.C.D. (obsessive-compulsive disorder), and most other mental illnesses are by and large caused by brain chemistry imbalances, which are caused mostly by nutritional deficiencies (sometimes toxicity, as well).

 What worked for me, will work for anyone whose mental illness is caused by a brain chemistry imbalance (as opposed to a genetically-imposed malfunction such as is the case with psychopaths).

-So what worked for me?
+So what worked for me, at least until my estrogen levels took a nosedive?
 Right diet, high doses of magnesium, and enough of the B vitamins.